 Each row and column represents the results from a different regression, for twenty total.
 Dependent variable is log person VMT.
 Sample includes all respondents aged 25-54 with positive person VMT.
 Demographics include race, urbanization, and family size.
 Observations weighted by person sample weights.
-Standard errors clustered by state. + p<0.10, p<0.05, p<0.01, p<0.001.
+Standard errors clustered by state. + p < 0.10, \ p < 0.05, \\ p < 0.01, \\\ p < 0.001.

-life miles traveled by 6.2 to 8.2 percent; for the age window one year before to one year after the minimum driving age, the effect of doubling gasoline prices on miles traveled is -3.4 to -5.7 percent.25 As with the extensive-margin analysis, including controls measured contemporaneously in Columns (2) to (5) could introduce bias in the estimated effect.
+These estimates represent the long-run elasticity of driving behavior to formative gasoline price changes.
+As with the extensive-margin results, gasoline price changes during early driving years matter while levels do not.
+Coefficients for specifications using changes are negative and significant both with and without controls and additional fixed effects.
+The effect varies from -3.3 to -8.1 log points (which we refer to as percent hereafter)-a substantial and meaningful response.
+A doubling in the price of gasoline between the ages of 15 and 17 reduces later-life miles traveled by 6.1 to 8.1 percent; for the age window one year before to one year after the minimum driving age, the effect of doubling gasoline prices on miles traveled is -3.3 to -5.5 percent.
+As with the extensivemargin analysis, including controls measured contemporaneously in Columns (2) to (5) could introduce bias in the estimated effect.
 However, these controls also capture other important differences between drivers.
 Regardless, the effect size is not greatly impacted by their inclusion.
 The specification with a quadratic trend in birth year in Column (5) shows a slightly attenuated effect on miles traveled.

 Appendix Table A.11 shows the results for a broader range of treatment ages.
-Results behave similarly for these other treatment definitions, and effects remain significant for most alternatives.26 Compared with the extensive-margin results, the effects are large in magnitude and strongly present for the entire 15 to 18 age range, with the largest treatment effect for $P{cs}^{17,16}$.
+Results behave similarly for these other treatment definitions, and effects remain significant for most alternatives.
+Compared with the extensive-margin results, the effects are large in magnitude and strongly present for the entire 15 to 18 age range, with the largest treatment effect for $P{cs}^{17,16}$ .
 Together, these effects point to a persistent impact of experiences with gasoline prices between the ages of 15 and 18 on later-life driving habits-both on the extensive and (particularly) the intensive margin.